grandady/electric-vehicle/README.md

 - [References](#references)
 ***

+## Project Overview:

+The objective of this project is to analyze the electric vehicle market, uncover valuable insights, and provide actionable recommendations to promote the adoption and growth of EVs.
+Our analysis encompasses various aspects, including trends over time, geographical distribution, model and make distribution, and technological advancements.

-## Business Task
+### Business Tasks:

-1. Understand the overall landscape of electric vehicles, encompassing both BEVs and PHEVs, to assess the market's size and growth.
-2. Average Electric Range:
+1. Task: Gather and compile a comprehensive dataset of electric vehicles, including details such as model, make, vehicle type (BEV or PHEV), electric range, geographical location, and registration date.
+This will serve as the foundation for our analysis.

+2. Task: Clean and transform the dataset to handle missing values, correct data entry errors, and ensure consistency and compatibility with analysis tools.
+This step is crucial for maintaining the accuracy and reliability of our analysis.

+3. Task: Calculate and analyze the total number of electric vehicles (EVs) in the dataset.
+This will provide a high-level understanding of the overall EV market.

+4. Task: Determine the geographical distribution of EVs, identifying regions with the highest and lowest adoption rates.
+Understanding regional disparities will help tailor our recommendations.

+5. Task: Identify the distribution of EVs by model and make, highlighting the most and least popular options.
+This will reveal consumer preferences and market dynamics.

+6. Task: Analyze trends in EV adoption over time, including the total number of EVs, BEVs, and PHEVs registered each year.
+This will help us understand how the market has evolved.

+7. Task: Calculate the average electric range by model year to identify technological advancements and efficiency improvements.
+This analysis will provide insights into the progress made in battery technology and vehicle efficiency.

-Determine the average electric range of the electric vehicles in the dataset to gauge the technological advancements and efficiency of the EVs.
+8. Task: Compare the average electric range of BEVs and PHEVs to understand the differences in performance and efficiency.
+This will highlight the strengths and weaknesses of each vehicle type.

-3. Total BEV Vehicles and % of Total BEV Vehicles:
-Identify and analyze the total number of Battery Electric Vehicles (BEVs) in the dataset.
-Calculate the percentage of BEVs relative to the total number of electric vehicles, providing insights into the dominance of fully electric models.
-4. Total PHEV Vehicles and % of Total PHEV Vehicles:
-Identify and analyze the total number of Plug-in Hybrid Electric Vehicles (PHEVs) in the dataset.
-Calculate the percentage of PHEVs relative to the total number of electric vehicles, offering insights into the market share of plug-in hybrid models.
+9. Task: Calculate the total number of BEVs and PHEVs and their percentages relative to the total number of electric vehicles.
+This will give us a clear picture of the market share of each vehicle type.

+10. Task: Identify key insights from the analysis, such as regional adoption patterns, popular models and makes, and trends in electric range.
+These insights will form the basis of our recommendations.

+11. Task: Develop actionable recommendations based on the findings, including strategies to promote EV adoption, expand charging infrastructure, support technological advancements, and address regional disparities.
+Our recommendations will aim to enhance the growth and adoption of EVs.

+12. Task: Present the findings and insights to stakeholders, using visualizations and reports to support our conclusions.
+Effective communication will ensure that our recommendations are well understood and actionable.

+13. Task: Collect feedback from stakeholders to refine the analysis and address any additional questions or concerns.
+This iterative process will help us continuously improve our analysis.

+14. Task: Continuously update the dataset with new information to keep the analysis current and relevant.
+This will ensure that our insights remain accurate and timely.

+15. Task: Monitor changes in policies, market dynamics, and technological advancements to adapt the analysis and recommendations accordingly.
+Staying abreast of industry developments will help us provide forward-looking insights.

+By completing these business tasks, we should achieve a comprehensive analysis of the electric vehicle market, uncover valuable insights, and offer actionable recommendations to promote the adoption and growth of electric vehicles.

+### Visualization and Reporting:

+Task: Create visualizations to represent the analysis results, such as line charts, bar charts, heat maps, and pie charts.
+These visualizations will make the data more accessible and understandable.

-### Total Vehicles by Model Year (From 2010 Onwards):
+- Visualization: Total Vehicles by Model Year (From 2010 Onwards):
-1. Visualization: Line/ Area Chart

 Description: This chart will illustrate the distribution of electric vehicles over the years, starting from 2010, providing insights into the growth pattern and adoption trends.

-2. Total Vehicles by State:
+Visualization: Total Vehicles by State:
-Visualization: Map Chart

 Description: This chart will showcase the geographical distribution of electric vehicles across different states, allowing for the identification of regions with higher adoption rates.

-3. Top 10 Total Vehicles by Make:
+- Visualization: Top 10 Total Vehicles by Make:
-Visualization: Bar Chart

 Description: Highlight the top 10 electric vehicle manufacturers based on the total number of vehicles, providing insights into the market dominance of specific brands.

-4. Total Vehicles by CAFV Eligibility:
+- Visualization: Total Vehicles by CAFV Eligibility:
-Visualization: Pie Chart or Donut Chart

 Description: Illustrate the proportion of electric vehicles that are eligible for Clean Alternative Fuel Vehicle (CAFV) incentives, aiding in understanding the impact of incentives on vehicle adoption.

-5. Top 10 Total Vehicles by Model:
+- Visualization: Top 10 Total Vehicles by Model:
-Visualization: Tree map

 Description: Highlight the top 10 electric vehicle models based on the total number of vehicles, offering insights into consumer preferences and popular models in the market.

+Task: Develop interactive dashboards to display key metrics, trends, and insights in an easily understandable format.
+This will facilitate data-driven decision-making.

+Task: Generate detailed reports summarizing the analysis, insights, and recommendations, including explanations of key findings and their implications.
+These reports will provide comprehensive documentation of our work.

 ## Data Source
 Sales data: The primary data used for this analysis is the "salesdata.csv" file, containing detailed information about each sale made by the company